Kinguche2/alx-system_engineering-devops/0x19-postmortem/README.md

 ## Postmortem

-The `0x19-postmortem` projet was released at exactly 6:00 AM(WAT) on 31 October, 2022.
+The `0x19-postmortem` project was released at exactly 6:00 AM(WAT) on 31 October, 2022.
 The ubuntu 14.04 container running on Apache web server was returning a `500 Internal Server Error` when a GET request was made.
 The expected output was a HTML file defining a simple Holberton WordPress site.
 ## Debugging

 Junior Software developer on duty as at the time of this error was [Uche](https://github.com/Kinguche2) and he promptly proceeded to solve the problem.